Fermented Tomatoes: A Traditional Russian Recipe Filled with Healthy Probiotics (It's Easy Too)

 6. Pour your brine (and starter if you are using) over all, to within about an inch from the top.

-NOTE: If you are using an airlock system, then replace with a true lid to keep out oxygen when you start the cold storage.
+NOTE: If you are using an airlock system, then replace with a true lid for storing.

 That's IT!
 Enjoy!
 These are SO good!
 You can also use the leftover brine for cooking too.
 The tomato juices give it such a delicious flavor.
 I promise you won't be able to stop eating these!

-Where Do You Buy Great Herbs and Spices?
+Where Do You Buy Great Herbs and Spices for Your Ferments?

 Disclaimer: The information in this article, elsewhere on my blog, in my shop sites, in conversations, and on labels is for informational purposes only and not meant to cure, treat, diagnose, or prevent any medical condition.
 I am not a medical doctor, so please see a medical professional for concerns.
 I simply provide my own personal advice based on experience and study for ways to live a healthy and natural way of life.
 I disclaim any liability arising directly or indirectly from the use of any of the information contained in this article or elsewhere on this website.
 These statements have not been evaluated by the FDA.